Severn-J-Lortie/QUHouseFinder/README.md

   - Forgot password, delete account
 - Refactor: listings should have a method to turn themselves into text representations
 - Refactor: listings should have a fromSQL method
-- Sort entries by newest first.
-Just need to store timestamp when we insert the entry
 - Add "last updated" card
 - Add a map embed in the description dropdown
 - User submissions